JingyiXin/LightForceAssessment/README.md

 # LightForceAssessment
 This short exercise uses a database library and tabulates and returns a list of items that must be printed today in order to ship on time.

-## Instruction Manual
-Below are a set of instructions on how to operate this program.
 ### Requirements for Virtual Environment
 First, a virtual environment must be setup.
 To do this, create a virtual environment on the command line inside of the repository folder.
 Install the necessary modules using the command ```pip install -r requirements.txt```.
 ### Data Processing